Submissions for Talk Proposals have ended.

 Submit your talk here

 This year’s summit may be virtual, in person, or hybrid, but it will be held on April 22, 2022, 10:00 AM – 5:30 PM EDT.
 We’ll have details on this process shortly.

 We invite talk proposals from individuals and groups.
 Submissions are due by Friday, December 17th at 11 PM EDT.

 The Open Hardware Summit is for presenting, discussing, and learning about open hardware of all kinds.
 The summit examines open hardware applications, practices, and theory, ranging from environmental sensors to 3D printable medical devices to open hardware processors and beyond.
 We are interested in open hardware on its own as well as in relation to topics such as software, design, business, law, and education.
 Past talks have featured topics such as advances in space propulsion, humanitarian projects, right to repair legislation, open hardware in education, and open hardware marketing.

-For our eleventh edition we are especially looking for speakers who can offer insights around the role of open hardware in the COVID-19 pandemic, open hardware medical devices, and related topics.
+For our twelfth edition we are especially looking for speakers who can offer insights on the current climate of Open Hardware.
+Some suggested areas of interest are:

 All proposals must be submitted through this form.
 No other submissions will be accepted.
 Submissions will not be anonymized this year, which allows you to submit work that might contain identifiable information.
 Your submission should contain the following elements: